WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 - If an official name, term, or abbreviation begins with a lowercase, is all-uppercase, or a mix of both uppercase and lowercase, then don't alter it.
 - Rephrase the sentence so that it doesn't start with a lowercase term.
 - Don't capitalize words unnecessarily.
 If in doubt, don't capitalize the term.
+- Don't use all-uppercase.
+-
-- Avoid camel case, except while detailing code or official terminology.
+- Avoid camel case, except while representing code or official terminology.
+- Follow the capitalization guidelines for "Hyphens".